mj221/MarineDAO/README.md

-# Melon DAO
+<h1 align="center"> MelonDAO | Decentralised Authority Organisation </h1>

-A Decentralised Authority Organisation for making proposals and voting with the MelonDAO Governance Token ($MELON).
-Requires NFT memberships to access MelonDAO.
+A Decentralised Authority Organisation with basic proposal submissions and voting functionality facilitated by using the MelonDAO Governance Token ($MELON).
+Users must mint a `Melon Slice` NFT membership from the MelonDAO website to get involved.
 Built with React JS and thirdweb library.
 Deployed on the RINKEBY testnetwork on Ethereum.

 <hr/>